gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-01/index.md

 * `git-helpers`

-* The `git-add-commit-push` script will now retry on the "failed to update ref" error, which seems to come up occasionally.
+* The `git-add-commit-push` script will now retry on the &quot;failed to update ref&quot; error, which seems to come up occasionally.

 * https://github.com/gruntwork-io/module-ci/pull/82